herberthkagiya/Pokedex/Readme.md

 ```sh
 git clone https://github.com/herberthkagiya/Pokedex
 ```
+2. Connect the project to Firebase

-2. Build the project with Android Studio
+3. Build the project with Android Studio

 3. Install the app